Pana1v/vlm-exp/README.md

 #### Experiment 2: BLIP Model
 - State-of-the-art image captioning model
 - Significantly better performance than basic approaches
-- Results:
+- **Results for Robot Images:**
-  - "a screenshot of a robot in a room"
+  - **Image 1 (download.jpeg)**: "a screenshot of a robot in a room"
-  - "a robot with a gun in his hand"
+  - **Image 2 (images (1).jpeg)**: "a robot with a gun in his hand"
+- **Performance**: Most accurate and contextually relevant captions
+- **Model**: Salesforce/blip-image-captioning-base

 #### Experiment 3: CLIP Zero-shot Classification
 - Template-based classification with CLIP
-- Tests multiple object categories
+- Tests multiple object categories using 5 templates × 20 candidates = 100 combinations
-- Results showed strong vehicle/robot detection
+- **Top Predictions for Image 1:**
+  1. "an image of a vehicle" (confidence: 0.458)
+  2. "this is a vehicle" (confidence: 0.127)
+  3. "a picture of a vehicle" (confidence: 0.065)
+  4. "an image of a car" (confidence: 0.053)
+  5. "a vehicle in the image" (confidence: 0.038)
+- **Top Predictions for Image 2:**
+  1. "an image of a vehicle" (confidence: 0.142)
+  2. "an image of a person" (confidence: 0.116)
+  3. "this is a person" (confidence: 0.105)
+- **Analysis**: Strong vehicle/mechanical device detection with high confidence

 #### Experiment 4: Model Size Comparison
-- Compares CLIP-ViT-Base vs CLIP-ViT-Large
+- Compares CLIP-ViT-Base vs CLIP-ViT-Large on simple 4-class classification
-- Analyzes confidence scores and predictions
-- Different models showed varying classification preferences
+- **Image 1 Results:**
+  - **CLIP-ViT-Base**: "a photo of a car" (confidence: 0.786)
+  - **CLIP-ViT-Large**: "a photo of a dog" (confidence: 0.423)
+- **Image 2 Results:**
+  - **CLIP-ViT-Base**: "a photo of a dog" (confidence: 0.426)
+  - **CLIP-ViT-Large**: "a photo of a dog" (confidence: 0.365)
+- **Analysis**: Base model performed better for mechanical objects, showing larger ≠ always better

 #### Experiment 5: Prompting Strategy Analysis
-- Tests 7 different prompting approaches
+- Tests 7 different prompting approaches with CLIP + GPT-2
-- Analyzes impact of prompt engineering
-- Shows significant variation in generated content
+- **Sample Results for "Describe this image:":**
+  - "This is a great image.
+My wife and I are looking for a photograph of a small city in the north of the United States..."
+- **Sample Results for "What do you see in this picture?":**
+  - "I think that it's going to be a difficult thing for her.
+I think that her father would like that..."
+- **Sample Results for "This image shows":**
+  - "a single-stage, 'green' image that is being used internally to produce the three-part color-triggered system..."
+- **Sample Results for "The main subject of this image is":**
+  - "a woman in the middle of a fire.
+The first thing you notice is the white outline of the fire..."
+- **Analysis**: Basic CLIP+GPT-2 struggles with image-text alignment, generates coherent but irrelevant text

 **Usage:**
 ```bash